Awesome

 -

 Evaluation <br> Performance assessment can be performed on simulation and real-world data.
-The policy will be evaluated regarding multiple metrics such as distance to goal, average and maximum cost, path length.
+The policy will be evaluated regarding multiple metrics such as distance to the goal, average and maximum cost, and path length.
 In order to let the policy be executed on anymal in simulation, please refer to Omniverse Extension

 Model Download